 Portrait: Lukas Giesler

-Wilhelm Neusser’s artwork has been widely exhibited and he has received numerous awards and fellowships.
-His recent museum exhibitions include the Rijksmuseum (Amsterdam, 2019), the Fruitlands Museum (Harvard, MA, 2019), and MASS MoCa (North Adams, MA, 2018).
-In 2020 and 2022 he was honored with a finalist grant in Painting from the Mass Cultural Council.
-Additional awards and recognition include the MASS MoCA Studio Program (2017), Vermont Studio Center (2013), Finalist, Wilhelm-Morgner-Prize, Soest (2010), International Artist in Residence, Boots Contemporary Art Space (St. Louis, MO, 2009), ZVAB Phönix Art Prize (2007).
+Neusser’s artwork has been widely exhibited, and he has received many awards and fellowships.
+In addition to numerous gallery exhibitions, his work was included in the following institutional exhibitions: Space as Narrative, Concord Art Center, Concord, MA, 2017, Elsewhere, Goethe-Institut, Boston, MA, 2017, The Lure of the Dark, MASS MoCA, North Adams, MA, 2018, Pastoral Present, Fruitlands Museum, Harvard, MA, 2019, Field Visions, Stone Gallery, Boston University, Boston, MA, 2022.
+In 2020 and 2022 Neusser was honored with a finalist grant in painting from the Mass Cultural Council.
+Additional awards and recognition include the MASS MoCA Studio Program (2017) and the Vermont Studio Center (2013 and 2015).
 Neusser’s work has been included in notable publications, including The Boston Globe, Boston Magazine, Artscope Magazine, Boston.com, and Big Red & Shiny.